DEAN WOTEKI SPEAKS TO REGIONAL MANNRS OFFICERS

 SCHOLARSHIPS HELP ELIMINATE ROADBLOCKS

 On Sept.
 28, Dean Woteki and the College of Agriculture hosted a reception for donors in the Scheman Building following the ISU-Nebraska football game.
 President Geoffroy, Dean Woteki and ISU Foundation Interim President Peg Armstrong-Gustafson spoke to the group of 115, acknowledging the generosity of donors.
 Also speaking was Kellie Ladlie, a junior in public service and administration in agriculture.
 The following is an excerpt from her remarks: "As an incoming freshman, I came to Iowa State in search of opportunities leading towards a brighter future.
 I set goals, met amazing people and directed my career path into the industry of life: agriculture.
 Along this path of discovery, as other students can relate, I encountered many twists and turns, roadblocks and even signs that read 'dead-end straight ahead.'
 Fortunately, in the College of Agriculture you don’t have to look to far to find someone who is willing to help you make positive decisions for your future.
-Whether it’s the guidance you receive from your academic adviser, words of encouragement from a faculty member or new opportunities made possible by supportive donors like you, investing in people.
+Whether it’s the guidance you receive from your academic advisor, words of encouragement from a faculty member or new opportunities made possible by supportive donors like you, investing in people.
 By rewarding scholarships to students who possess the desire to become their best and show it through their dedication in challenging themselves to reach their potential.
 This is just one way your support financially has helped eliminate those roadblocks and allow students like myself the chance to focus on our academic studies.
 Support from alumni, donors and friends like you have a positive impact on every aspect of Iowa State.
 And never is that magnitude as evident as when it touches and transforms the lives of ISU students."

 EMOTION PLAYS A ROLE IN GUIDING OUR DECISIONS